 - Cravings for non-food items such as clay, ice, and paper

-- Hematocrit level—the percentage of red blood cells in your blood compared to total blood volume
+- Hematocrit level—the number of RBCs in the blood compared to total amount of blood

-- Hemoglobin level—the amount of hemoglobin in your blood
+- Hemoglobin level—the amount of hemoglobin in the blood

 Canadian Women's Health Network http://www.cwhn.ca